-1. Think of each person(family members, relatives, friends, coworkers, supervisors, etc.) that you directly interact with (face to face, phone, or internet) for at least 1 hour/per week.
+1. Think of each person(family members, relatives, friends, coworkers, supervisors, etc.) that you can directly interact with (face to face, phone, or internet).
 Each of these is considered a social connection.
 Close pets can also be a social connection.

-- Feeling: from -10 to 10: how do you feel about your interactions this person.
-Negative(examples: really hate: -10, dislike a lot: -8, dislike: -5, dislike a little:-3, barely dislike: -1).
-Exactly neutral would be 0.
-Positive(examples: really love: 10, like a lot: 8, like: 5, like a little: 3, barely like: 1).
+- From -10 to 10: How deep/close the connection is and whether it is negative or positive.
+Extremely deep +really hate: -10, very deep+dislike a lot: -8, deep+dislike: -5, somewhat deep+dislike a little:-3, barely deep+barely dislike: -1).
+Exactly neutral would be 0. barely deep+ barely like:1, somewhat deep+like a little: 3, deep+like: 5, very deep+like a lot: 8, extremely deep+really love: 10.
 These are example numbers but the number can be anything from -10 to 10.
 Also, people you feel exactly 0 for do not need to be added.